LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.149.0
+*Released*: 30 March 2022
+* Item 10191: Add grid column header filter and sort behavior
+  * show grid column header icon indicator if a sort and/or filter is applied to that column
+  * add "Clear sort" option to colum header actions
+  * add "Remove filter(s)" option to colum header actions
+  * factor out QueryFilterPanel.tsx from EntityFieldFilterModal.tsx
+  * add "Filter..." option to column header to show GridFilterModal and apply filters
+  * account for model.viewName in QueryFilterPanel

 ### version 2.148.1
 *Released*: 30 March 2022
 * Issue 44709: Update Unique ID confirmation modal so it remains open until update is complete